pantheon-systems/documentation/source/docs/articles/sites/create/migrating-sites.md

 If your site uses a distribution powered by an alternate upstream, such as Commerce Kickstart, you'll want to create a new site instead of using the import an existing site tool.
 This will allow you to get the upstream's updates on your site as they become available.

-First, choose your distribution and visit your site's dashboard once it's been created.
+First, choose your distribution and visit your site's Dashboard once it's been created.
 You'll need to clone your new site using Git.
 Once cloned, synchronize the code locally and merge in favor of the Pantheon master branch for any conflicts.
 Then, push the code back up to your Pantheon site repository.
 For instructions on how to clone using Git, see [Starting with Git](/docs/articles/local/starting-with-git/).

-Finally, use the import tools within your Pantheon site's dashboard to import your database and site files into the Dev environment (Workflow>>Import).
+Finally, use the import tools within your Pantheon site's Dashboard to import your database and site files into the Dev environment (Workflow > Import).
  ![Import tool for database and files](/source/docs/assets/images/import-tool-db-and-files.png)

 ## Test Your Site